 Shin guards are a necessary piece of equipment for any soccer player.
-In fact, their is really only one scenario where you don’t need to wear shin guards.
+In fact, there is really only one scenario where you don’t need to wear shin guards.

 And even when you don’t “need” to wear them, I would highly recommend that you do, as I’ve seen too many people end up in serious pain because they choose not to wear their shin guards that day.

 Shin guards with ankle protection are usually worn more by youth soccer players than adults.
-This is because youth soccer players are still physically growing and developing and the added protection and support is a benefit.
+This is because youth soccer players are still physically growing and developing, and the added protection and support are a benefit.

 (Although I do have to say that I did sometimes miss the ankle protection whenever I received a hard kick in the ankle from another player!)